GabLeRoux/docker-gitlab-ci-lint/ReadMe.md

 }
 ```

-This way, you go in a project and type `gitlab-ci-lint`. :tada:
+This way, you go in a project and type `gitlab-ci-lint` or `gitlab-ci-lint custom-gitlab-ci-file.yml`. :tada:

 ## FAQ